Construction work underway to add an approach track for the Yamagata Shinkansen at Fukushima Station [Fukushima Prefecture]

 The new approach line steadily gains altitude and passes under the Tohoku Shinkansen viaduct

-The train comes closest to the Tohoku Main Line at Soneda (East) crossing, which is a crossing for the Tohoku Main Line, Fukushima Transportation Iizaka Line, and Abukuma Express Line.
+The train comes closest to the Tohoku Main Line near the Soneda (East) level crossing, which serves the Tohoku Main Line, Fukushima Kotsu Iizaka Line, and Abukuma Express Line.

-From here, it curves further and approaches the Tohoku Shinkansen tracks that it once passed under.
+From here, it curves further, approaching the Tohoku Shinkansen tracks that it had previously passed under.

-The small cream-colored bridge visible in the background is the section that crosses over the Niwazaka Fukushima Line Nishimachi Overbridge.
+The small cream-colored bridge visible in the distance is the section that crosses over the Niwasaka Fukushima Line Nishimachi overpass.

 As you can imagine from the name Soneda (East) Crossing, Soneda Station on the Iizaka Line is located right after crossing this crossing